Melbourne, Florida: Settlement

 The first settlers, who arrived after 1877, included Richard W. Goode, his father John Goode, Cornthwaite John Hector, Captain Peter Wright, Balaam Allen, Wright Brothers, and Thomas Mason.
 Three of these men, Wright, Allen, and Brothers were black freedmen.

-The city, formerly called "Crane Creek", was named Melbourne in honor of its first postmaster, Cornthwaite John Hector, an Englishman who had spent much of his life in Melbourne, Victoria, Australia (which was, in turn, named after British Prime Minister William Lamb, 2nd Viscount Melbourne).
+The city, formerly called "Crane Creek", was named Melbourne in honor of its first postmaster, Cornthwaite John Hector, an Englishman who had spent much of his life in Melbourne, Victoria, Australia (which, in turn, was named after British Prime Minister William Lamb, 2nd Viscount Melbourne).
 He is buried in the Melbourne Cemetery, along with many early residents in the area.
 The first school in Melbourne, built in 1883, is on permanent exhibit on the campus of the Florida Institute of Technology.
 By 1885, the town had 70 people.
 The Greater Allen Chapel African Methodist Episcopal Church was founded in 1885 and is still active.

 In the late 1890s, the Brownlie-Maxwell Funeral Home opened, and it is still in business.
 The oldest Black-owned business in the county is Tucker's Cut-Rate Plumbing.
 It opened in 1934.

 In the early 1900s, houses were often built in the frame vernacular style.
 In 1919, a fire destroyed most of the original downtown along Front Street.
-At the time, it was rebuilt west of US Hwy 1.
+At the time, it was rebuilt west of U.S. Route 1.

 During the Jim Crow years, Black people were required to enter movie theaters by a different entrance from Whites and sit in the balcony.
 Gas stations had signs for restrooms labeled "Men", "Women", and "Colored".
 This persisted until integration in the late 1960s.

 In late 1942, the Naval Air Station Melbourne was established as a site to train newly commissioned Navy and Marine pilots for World War II.
 The program ran until 1946, and the land that was used for that program makes up most of what is currently the Melbourne Orlando International Airport.

 In 1969, the cities of Eau Gallie and Melbourne voted to merge, forming modern-day Melbourne.